Neil Sheehan, Pentagon Papers reporter, Vietnam author, dies

 Sheehan served as a war correspondent for United Press International and then the Times in the early days of U.S. involvement in the Vietnam War in the 1960s.
 It was there that he developed a fascination with what he would call “our first war in vain” where “people were dying for nothing.”

 As a national writer for the Times based in Washington, Sheehan was the first to obtain the Pentagon Papers, a massive history of U.S. involvement in Vietnam ordered up by the Defense Department.
-Daniel Ellsberg, a former consultant to the Defense Department who had previously leaked Vietnam-related documents to Sheehan, had copied the papers and made arrangements to get them to Sheehan.
+Daniel Ellsberg, a former consultant to the Defense Department who had previously leaked Vietnam-related documents to Sheehan, had allowed the reporter to see them.

 The Times’ reports, which began in June 1971, exposed widespread government deception about U.S. prospects for victory.
 Soon, The Washington Post also began publishing stories about the Pentagon Papers.

-The Pentagon Papers looked in excruciating detail at the decisions and strategies of the war.
+The documents looked in excruciating detail at the decisions and strategies of the war.
 And they told how involvement was built up steadily by political leaders and top military brass who were overconfident about U.S. prospects and deceptive about the accomplishments against the North Vietnamese.

+Sheehan revealed in a 2015 interview with the Times, which first appeared Thursday because Sheehan asked that it not be published until after his death, that Ellsberg did not give him the Pentagon Papers as is widely believed.
+He had actually deceived his source and taken them after Ellsberg told him he could look at the papers but not have them.

+Made “really quite angry” by what the papers revealed, Sheehan made up his mind “that this material is never again going in a government safe.”

 Soon after the initial stories were published, the Nixon administration got an injunction arguing national security was at stake, and publication was stopped.
 The action started a heated debate about the First Amendment that quickly moved up to the Supreme Court.
 On June 30, 1971, the court ruled 6-3 in favor of allowing publication, and the Times and The Washington Post resumed publishing their stories.

-The Times won the Pulitzer Prize for public service in 1972 for its Pentagon Papers coverage, and the paper’s editors praised Sheehan for his central role.

-“We are all particularly proud of Neil Sheehan for the tenacity, knowledge and professional ability that contributed so pivotally to the whole project,” said A.M.
-Rosenthal, then the managing editor of the Times, after the Pulitzer was announced.

 The Nixon administration tried to discredit Ellsberg after the documents’ release.
-Some of President Richard Nixon’s top aides orchestrated the September 1971 break-in at the Beverly Hills office of Ellsberg’s psychiatrist to find information that would discredit him.
-The White House called the secret unit the “plumbers,” since its role was to stop leaks.
+Some of President Richard Nixon’s aides orchestrated a break-in at the Beverly Hills office of Ellsberg’s psychiatrist to find information that would discredit him.

+When Sheehan and Ellsberg bumped into each other in Manhattan in 1971, Ellsberg accused Sheehan of stealing the papers, just as he had.

+“No, Dan, I didn’t steal it,” Sheehan remembered saying in the interview published Thursday.
+“And neither did you.
+Those papers are the property of the people of the United States.
+They paid for them with their national treasure and the blood of their sons, and they have a right to it.’”

 For leaking the Pentagon Papers, Ellsberg was charged with theft, conspiracy and violations of the Espionage Act, but his case ended in a mistrial when evidence surfaced about government-ordered wiretappings and break-ins.